-While you’re stuck inside, use this time to plan out how you’re going to capitalise on people’s desire to spend and enjoy life to the full again when the lockdown is lifted.
+Never underestimate the value of making a good plan .
+As normality comes ever closer, you need to know how you're going to capitalise on people’s desire to spend and enjoy life again when the lockdown is lifted in full.
 We’ve got a free, in-depth guide to marketing planning that might prove useful here.

 Most of us would rather be free to go to and from work, rather than confined to our own homes indefinitely, but social distancing needn’t harm your marketing efforts.